-In addition to the foldaway trick, the Silver Eagle includes a walnut stock and vented rib barrel, making it an ideal bird gun for experienced shooters or a learner for new shooters to pick up good habits without getting beat-up in the process while embracing classic single shot shooting.
+In addition to the foldaway trick, the Silver Eagle includes a walnut stock and vent rib barrel, making it an ideal bird gun for experienced shooters or a learner for new shooters to pick up good habits without getting beat-up in the process while embracing classic single shot shooting.

 6. TR Imports Silver Eagle XT3

 The fit and finish on this are excellent, and it is a more than capable hunting shotgun with a fiber-optic bead sight out front to make for fast target acquisition and a rubber recoil pad on the buttstock to help with the already diminutive recoil.

 Why the .410?

 Additionally, they come in a remarkable array of form factors.
 Some are immediately recognizable to anyone at all familiar with shotguns: fowl guns with walnut stocks and vent ribbed barrels, tactical pump actions with synthetic stocks, and so on.
 But the .410 market is unique in that you’ll also find several single-shot designs, as well as lever actions and even handguns using the smaller shells and a variety of barrel lengths.

 When it comes to shotguns, the .410 is a distant 3rd in popularity — with 12- and 20-gauge far more in-demand.
 This can certainly work to your advantage when ammo is hard to come by.
 You can likely walk into any local gun store and walk out with as many boxes of .410 shotgun shells as you like, neither pandemics nor civil unrest will stop you from getting some range time in.